Nazulka/Visit-Kyrgyzstan/README.md

 ## Deployment
 ___
 ___
-All code for this website was written in Gitpod and then pushed to GitHub to store in their local repository.
+All code for this website was written in Gitpod and then pushed to GitHub to store in my local repository.
 It was then published using GitHub Pages directly from the _main branch_ by following the steps below:

-* Select MS-2-Visit-Kyrgyzstan in the repositories
+* Select **MS-2-Visit-Kyrgyzstan** in the repositories
 * Click on _Settings_ in the menu bar
-* Scroll down to GitHub Pages and select "main branch" in drop-down menu in the Source section
+* Scroll down to GitHub Pages and select _"main branch"_ in drop-down menu in the _Source_ section
 * The page will reload and you'll be provided with a link to your published website.
-* To run the code locally by **cloning** this repository, click on _Download_ Code.
+* To run the code locally by cloning this repository, click on _Download_ Code.
 To clone the repository using HTTPS, under "Clone with HTTPS" click on _Save_.
-* To create a personal copy of this repository, click on **Fork** button on the top right corner of the repo page.
+* To create a personal copy of this repository, click on _Fork_ button on the top right corner of the page.

 *There is no difference between the deployed version and the development version*.